-Another big tech, Facebook, acquired Oculus in March 2014 for 2.3 billion USD to enter in the VR market.
+Facebook, another big tech, acquired Oculus in March 2014 for 2.3 billion USD to enter the VR market.

 Their product, Oculus Rift, mostly aimed to make the user feel as they were in another world, place, time, etc.

-Another version, the Oculus Go, was launched similar to Google Daydream using a phone headset, but without using your phone.
+The Oculus Go was launched similar to Google Daydream using a phone headset without using your phone.
 It's a cheaper version that also comes with several apps.

 Using Hololens for Skype meetings?

-Microsoft Skype, as an example, will take calling and screen-sharing to an impressive new level by allowing further interactivity that had been hindered before: jotting down notes, providing pictures or links, these are just a few capabilities shown thus far – what the Hololens could do for the education department alone is an exciting thought.
+Microsoft Skype, as an example, will take calls and screen-shares to an impressive new level by allowing further interactivity: jotting down notes, providing pictures or links, these are just a few capabilities shown thus far – what the Hololens could do for the education department alone is an exciting thought.

-The gaming industry may very well see more than just Minecraft eventually, though the Hololens is widely being demonstrated as a tool for business at this time.
+The gaming industry may very well see more than just Minecraft eventually, though the Hololens is widely being demonstrated as a business tool at this time.

 Any tech out there will still agree that a good computer can be used for business and pleasure, no matter the form.

 Virtual reality has been primarily used as entertainment.
 Want to get your adrenaline pumping with an exotic adventure, a roller coaster, or a cool game?
 All while sitting on your couch?
 Check below how cool this VR simulation can be.